Procuring Discourse Hosting from CDCK

 Civilized Discourse Construction Kit, Inc., or CDCK for short, develops Discourse, the Web’s best software for discussion forums.
 Thousands of organizations, and millions of people, use Discourse to discuss what matters to them online.

-Discourse is open source software.
+Discourse is open-source software.
 That means everyone is free to download Discourse and run it to host discussion forums of their own, completely free of charge.
-Releasing Discourse as open source enables us to make Discourse better than we ever could on our own, with the help of ideas and code from a broad and passionate community of communities spanning enthusiasts, nonprofit organizations, and multinational corporations.
+Giving Discourse away for free helps us make Discourse better than we ever could on our own, with the help of ideas and code from a broad and passionate community of communities spanning enthusiasts, nonprofit organizations, and multinational corporations.

 We sell services, not software licenses.